 QUESTION 2: I have purchased a new or used vehicle either through a dealer or private sale and have transferred the plates from my old vehicle to the new vehicle.
 Do I need to notify the Assessor’s office?

 ANSWER 2: No. If you immediately reuse/transfer plates from one car to another, no information needs to be provided to the Assessor’s Office.
 This transfer automatically takes place through the DMV when the new vehicle is registered.
 The town becomes aware of the transfer on October 1st when the new Grand List or Supplemental Grand List is pulled from the DMV.

 QUESTION 3: What happens if I register my new/used vehicle after October 1st?
 Will I still be taxed for that vehicle in July?

-ANSWER 3: No. a vehicle registered after October 1st is taxed on a Supplemental Tax Bill issued the following December and is due January 1st, payable through February 1st.
-If the Supplemental Tax Bill is issued due to a trade-in or sale of the old vehicle which retained the plates, you will see a credit for the taxes paid for the old vehicle on July 1st through month of registration of the new vehicle, and a tax for the new vehicle from the month of registration through September 30.
+ANSWER 3: No. A vehicle registered after October 1st is taxed on a Supplemental Tax Bill issued the following December and is due January 1st, payable through the first business day in February.
+If the Supplemental Tax Bill is issued due to a trade-in or sale of the old vehicle from which you retained the plates, you will see a credit for the taxes paid for the old vehicle on July 1st through month of registration of the new vehicle, and a tax for the new vehicle from the month of registration through September 30.
 If new plates were issued at the time the new/used vehicle was registered, see Answer 1 for action you must take regardless of information provided by the dealership.